JUDEELRICA/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that assigns a random number to the variable n
+Wrote a program that prints all single digit numbers of base 10 starting from 0